Courses

 Our courses are discussion-based, providing for close and free interaction between teachers and students.
 You will share in the creation of an academic experience where learning, the testing of ideas and the exploring of texts and cultures are done actively and with personal engagement.

 In our language courses, this may go so far as to have you take part in a performance — perhaps of something you have helped write — done in Greek or Latin.
 You and your classmates will be encouraged to appreciate the languages as languages and to make them live.
+Many of our courses also contribute to the Web of Inquiry curriculum.

 • Classical Studies